kyma-project/busola/docs/extensibility/30-form-fields.md

 All other fields can be used analogously to regular form items (except for the **path** and **children** parameters).

-In the example, the visibility for item price and color are analogous - the former uses scoped variables for the current item, and the latter extracts the value from an array variable using provided index - this is mostly useful for complex scenarios only.
+In the example, the visibility for item price and color are analogous - the former uses scoped variables for the current item, and the latter extracts the value from an array variable using the provided index - this is useful for complex scenarios only.

 ```yaml
 - var: useDescription